 - Automatic Three-Way Matching in Your Procurement Process: Purchasing discrepancies, spending over budget, duplicate purchase orders, and mistakes in the approval process can cost your company money it doesn’t have.

-Any procurement software for small businesses needs to prevent these discrepancies from happening before it even gets to the three-way matching phase.
+Any procurement software for businesses needs to prevent these discrepancies from happening before it even gets to the three-way matching phase.

 If your basic procurement solution can’t do this, keep looking.